 The Committee's Purpose

-- oversee Schlumberger’s corporate reputation and social responsibility strategies
+- oversee Schlumberger’s corporate reputation and social responsibility strategies; and

 - oversee the annual review of the Board’s performance.